ROLL OF HONOUR

 2011 - Study confirms viability of memorial project, Trust hands over management to the CEO of PMAS, sponsors of The Beat, under police service leadership of the heads of HMIC and ACPO.

 In January 2012, with a new management structure in place on the Police Roll of Honour Trust, Anthony Rae stood down as Chairman and left the charity he founded and was proud to lead for 12 years, to concentrate on completing the research, development and writing of the National Police Officers Roll of Honour.
+In 2016 he was awarded a Master's degree in History from Lancaster University based on his research into police casualties.

 For a full history of the National Police Officers Roll of Honour see Remembering the Fallen first published in 2010